MustafaKadhim/Self-supervised-anomaly-detection-for-medical-images/Experiments/Brain_experiments/README.md

 # Two-Stage Unsupervised Anomaly Detection for Brain MRI (IXI / fastMRI)

 This repository contains the cleaned Brain MRI implementation of a two-stage unsupervised anomaly-detection framework.
-The training pipeline learns only from healthy T1-weighted brain MRI slices and the inference pipeline detects deviations from the learned healthy distribution.
+The training pipeline learns only from normal/reference T1-weighted brain MRI slices and the inference pipeline detects deviations from the learned normal/reference distribution.

 The code has been organized around a **CORE vs. AYNU** concept: